 The entrance is at 35 Rue de Picpus in the 12th Arrondissement.
 Visiting hours are limited to afternoons and there is a small admission fee.

 Its official name is AccorHotels Arena (catchy, isn't it?).
 This large indoor sports arena and concert hall has a distinctive pyramid shape, and its exterior walls are covered with a sloping lawn.
 This is the venue where all the big concerts and sports events take place — like Bruno Mars and Ariana Grande (not on the same bill!).
-We saw Vanessa Paradis here.
+We once saw Vanessa Paradis here in an enjoyable show.

-It's fairly easy to get to and from the arena from elsewhere in Paris since Metro Bercy is right there, where you can catch Line 6 and Line 14.
+It's fairly easy to get to the arena from elsewhere in Paris since Metro Bercy is right there, where you can catch Line 6 and Line 14.

 Bon vivant and antique collector Jean Paul Favand has filled a museum with his amazing collection, dating from 1850 to 1950 and including restored carousels, retro fair stalls, and hundred-year-old bicycles.